Please wait while flipbook is loading. For more related info, FAQs and issues please refer to DearFlip WordPress Flipbook Plugin Help documentation.

 What type of wood is used?

 Real wood.
-Usually British species such as oak, sycamore, elm… Character in the grain or possibly knots to make each bellows different and attractive is important in choice of wood.
-There are a couple of helpful timber mills in the region that generally have a range of timber that is good quality as well as interesting.
-For the dark stained ‘Stealth Bellows’, treated to match the black leather, tacks and nozzle, other firm woods may be used because the grain and knot features are not so important.
+Usually British species such as oak, ash, sycamore, elm… Character in the grain or possibly knots to make each bellows different and attractive is really important in choice of wood.
+There are a couple of helpful timber mills in the region that generally have a range of timber that is good quality, sustainable as well as interesting.

 Do wood choices alter the price?